Handbook of Critical Public Law

 Led by Professor Marie-France Fortin, the project team will seek to develop multi-level policies and model regulations aimed at the sustainable management of freshwater resources

 The Supreme Court of Canada is a central institution in Canadian law and politics, and yet to date, there has been relatively little empirical research on its work.
-Led by Professor Carissima Mathen, Judging Equality Judgments: Applying Legal Data Analytics to the Supreme Court’s Section 15 and Equality Case Law is a project funded by the Social Sciences and Humanities Research Council (SSHRC) that uses state-of-the-art legal data analytics to investigate.
+Led by Professor Carissima Mathen, Judging Equality Judgments: (De)Coding the Court: Legal Data Insights into Canada’s Supreme Court is a project that uses state-of-the-art legal data analytics (LDA) to investigate Supreme Court of Canada decisions.

 Commemorative Naming Directed Research Course